 - Lean protein such as fish and chicken

-It also recommends the consumption of red meat, dairy products and processed foods are moderated.
+It also recommends limiting the consumption of red meat, dairy products and ultra-processed foods.

 Due to the nutrient-dense nature of the diet, filled with vitamins, minerals, antioxidants, ‘good’ fats and fibre, the health benefits are immense.
 This diet style typically consists of lower glycaemic index foods, which can have favourable impacts on blood sugar control.
 A large study demonstrated that those who complied with this diet style had a lower HbA1c (reflecting blood sugar control), lower body mass index, better cardiovascular health markers and reduced inflammation in the body (Vitale et al., 2018).
 This makes it a great dietary style to follow, for those with diabetes!
 It is also one of few diets which has been studied in the long-term, supporting the above benefits and idea that it can be adhered to.

 The diet which is best for you is one which works for you!
 This includes a diet which takes into account your food preferences, lifestyle, medical history and medications.
 Does this mean one of the above diets needs to be followed to improve the management of your diabetes?
 No – even simple changes to our diet and lifestyle can lead to improved diabetes management.
 Who can help you with that?
 One of our incredible dietitians of course!
 Head to our website today and begin your journey in devising a diet plan which fits and works for YOU!